Vital Records Online

 Authorization

-Who is Authorized to Order a Florida Birth Certificate?
+Who Can Order a Florida Birth Certificate

 The person on record can request a certified copy of their birth certificate for themselves or their family.
 If you request a birth record on someone else's behalf, review the eligibility requirements, as births that occurred under 125 years ago are confidential and may only be issued to authorized individuals per Florida Statute Chapter 119 (Public Record Law).